 - 8 nights camping in Hemis National Park- the Realm of the Snow Leopard

-Day 1- Arrive Delhi/ Transfer to hotel/ Welcome dinner
+Day 1- Arrive Delhi/ Transfer to Hotel Pride Plaza or similar/ Welcome dinner

-Day 2- Fly to Leh/ Transfer to hotel/ acclimatize altitude / Overnight Hotel in Leh
+Day 2- Fly to Leh/ Transfer to Hotel Spic and Span or similar

-Day 3- Early morning bird watching around Indus River and Visit Thiksay monastery.
-Overnight Hotel in Leh
+Day 3- Monastery tours and bird watching tour around Indus river/ Overnight Hotel in Leh

-Day 5- Snow leopard sighting- Hemis National Park.
+Day 5 to Day 11: Snow leopard sighting- Hemis National Park.
 Overnight Camp.

 Day 12- Trek back to Zingchen and drive back to Leh, Overnight Hotel in Leh